minyic7/agenesis/llm_design.md

 ## Overview
 Extensible LLM provider system for cognitive processing.
 Start with OpenAI API compatibility, designed for easy expansion to other providers.

+## Implementation Status: ✅ COMPLETE
+- OpenAI and Anthropic provider implementations with auto-detection from environment
+- Structured JSON response support for cognition and evolution modules
+- Retry logic, exponential backoff, timeout handling, and graceful error fallbacks
+- No magic numbers - all configuration values use named constants from LLMConfig

 ## Core Architecture

 ### Abstract Provider Interface